There are three essential characteristics to diagnose nervous anorexia according to DSM-IV diagnostic manual of mental disorders:

 2. Compulsive-purging: the person does binge eating and/or purging regularly.
 After binge episodes comes the purging, induced vomiting or the use of diuretics, laxatives or enemas in an excessive form.
 There are some cases which don’t recur to binge but often to purges, even after eating small amounts of food.

-¿It disappears the fear of gaining weight once reached the "ideal weight"?
+Does it disappear the fear of gaining weight once reached the “ideal weight”?
 No, paradoxically, the fear of gaining weight increases although the weight decreases, because there’s a change in body shape perception.
 Usually, they still find parts of their body improperly obese and use a variety of techniques to weigh and measure the different parts of the body.
 The mirror is the permanent companion.

 What does it mean losing weight to these people?
 Normally, people suffering anorexia believe that losing weight is synonymous of extraordinary self-discipline, consequently they consider weight gain as a loss of self-control.